-then We will be subrogated to any rights You may have against the Third Party and may, at Our option, interplead Your legal action against the Third Party to recover any payments made by Us in connection with the Disability.
+then We will be subrogated to any rights You may have against the Third Party.

 Third Party as used in this provision, means any person or legal entity whose act or omission, in full or in part, causes You to suffer a Disability for which benefits are paid or payable under The Policy.